 Today's asphalts, however, use bitumen as a much safer alternative for worker health.
 Coal-tar based asphalt is specifically excluded from modern asphalt production and recycling processes.

-After Hours Production
+After Hours Production and Contact

 As part of the Boral Alstonville Asphalt planning consent, the plant is permitted to operate across a 24 hour period for a limited number of days per year.